aglassoforange/cse15Lab/May_9.md

 ChatGPT's response:
  -mtime : This option is used to find files/directories modified within the last 'n' days.
 Example: find /path/to/directory -mtime -7 (Files modified in the last 7 days)
- I change the number of the day, I want to check.
+ I change the number of the day.
  correction:
  example 1: I change one file using vim. and I could check the modification with ls -l.
 After confirming my modification, I use mtime -7 chekcing the file that has been modified for past 7 days, I find the file.
 ```